Performance

 k-Means example

-In the following, I show examples of the k-means algorithm to form a previously known number of groups from a set of objects.
-This can be achieved in the following three steps:
+In the following, I will provide examples of the k-means algorithm algorithm, which is used to form a predefined number of clusters from a set of objects.
+This can be achieved using MacQueen’s algorithm in the following three steps:

 1. Choose the first k elements as cluster centres